paddy255/EnviroIE/reader.md

-EnviroIE 🌿
-Project Scope & Architecture Document
+#EnviroIE

-Natural language querying of Irish environmental data, powered by Spring AI and local LLMs
+Natural language querying of Irish environmental data, powered by Spring AI and local LLM

 1. Project Overview
-Field
-Detail
-Project Name
-EnviroIE (Environment Ireland)
-Repository
-github.com/paddy255/EnviroIE
-Author
-Patrick
-Status
-Scoping — May 2026

 EnviroIE is a Spring AI powered RAG chatbot that answers natural language questions about Irish environmental data, running on a local Ollama model to minimise carbon footprint.
 It represents a unique intersection of enterprise Java architecture, agentic AI, and environmental data science.